National Register Listings in

 Modern Martin County continues to be a predominantly rural community, with a focus on agriculture, coal mining, and outdoor recreation.
 The county's picturesque landscapes, including the scenic Appalachian Mountains and the Tug Fork River, attract tourists and outdoor enthusiasts.
 Today, Martin County strives to balance the preservation of its natural beauty with sustainable economic development, ensuring a prosperous future for its residents.

-This timeline provides a concise overview of the key events in the history of Martin County, Kentucky.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Martin County, Kentucky.